 The Council will be as transparent as possible about its operations and will work closely with public, community and voluntary organisations.
 Therefore, in the case of all information which is not personal or confidential, it will be prepared to make it available to partners and members of the parishes communities.
 Details of information which is routinely available is contained in the Council’s Publication Scheme which is based on the statutory model publication scheme for local councils.

 Loggerheads Parish Council recognises it must at times, keep and process sensitive and personal information about both employees and the public, it has therefore adopted this policy not only to meet its legal obligations but to ensure high standards.

-The General Data Protection Regulation (GDPR) which becomes law on 25th May 2018 and will, like the the Data Protection Act 1998 before them, seek to strike a balance between the rights of individuals and the sometimes, competing interests of those such as the Council with legitimate reasons for using personal information.
+General Data Protection Regulation (GDPR) – from 25th May 2018 the GDPR replaces the Data Protection Act 1998.
+Its aim is to give people more control over how organisations use their data and to ensure data protection law is almost identical across the EU.
+It seeks to strike a balance between the rights of individuals and the sometimes, competing interests of those such as the Council with legitimate reasons for using personal information.

 The policy is based on the premise that Personal Data must be:

 • Processed fairly, lawfully and in a transparent manner in relation to the data subject.

 • Collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.